 - Unrecorded Changes: Undocumented inventory changes from theft or unreported breakage or spoilage hinder efficient planning and fulfillment.

-- Manual Processs: Manual cycle counts and tracking in an age of barcodes and automated cycle counts is needlessly inefficient.
+- Manual Processes: Manual cycle counts and tracking in an age of barcodes and automated cycle counts is needlessly inefficient.

-- Lack of Visibility: Inability to track and trace product across multiple ERP, SCM and CRM applications internally and within the partner ecosystem can cause unnecessary delays and provide a poor customer experience.
+- Lack of Visibility: Inability to track and trace products across multiple ERP, SCM, and CRM applications internally and within the partner ecosystem can cause unnecessary delays and provide a poor customer experience.

 - Reactive Management: When managers receive late notification of unplanned events, they can’t always use systems in place to respond.

-- Uncertainty in Demand: When there’s no visibility into inventory it can lead to excess inventory and speculative ordering.
+- Uncertainty in Demand: Without visibility into inventory, businesses may deal with excess inventory and speculative ordering.

-- Deployment Issues: When managers don’t know where and what quantity of inventory is available to deploy in the network across dimensions of time, geography and demographics, they can make uninformed decisions.
+- Deployment Issues: When managers lack quantity location and availability to deploy in the network across dimensions of time, geography, and demographics, they can make uninformed decisions.

-- Out-of-Stock Items: Customers who can’t get what they need from you will likely substitute brands or make purchases from your competitors.
+- Out-of-Stock Items: Customers who can’t find what they want will likely substitute brands or make purchases from competitors.

 - Loss in Productivity: When staff spend time tending to low-value data collection and manipulation efforts, they’re not focusing on their priorities and doing their work.